aditya0099/n-body-simulator/PROPOSAL.md

 * Mass of each body
 * Initial position of each body in 3D space
 * Initial velocity of each body
-* Laws governing the motion of the bodies:
+* Laws governing the motion of the bodies (if time permits):
     * Gravitational constant (`G`)
     * Newton's inverse square law
     * Kepler's laws of planetary motion